 Raccoons are omnivores with an opportunistic diet, eating almost anything they can get their paws on.
 In urban areas, where wildlife and fresh vegetation are limited, raccoons will be more likely to eat human food and invade trash cans.
 The majority of their diet consists of sweet foods like fruits and invertebrates.

 Activity: Nocturnal in nature, raccoons are mostly active at nighttime.
 They are most active in spring, summer and fall, and will sleep in their dens for most of the winter.

 Reproduction: Reproduction begins in late winter.
 Females, or sows, usually give birth to 1 - 6 baby kits in April or May.
 Mothers are very protective of their young until they separate after about a year.

 Social Interaction: Raccoons are independent after 12 - 14 months of age.
-Adults live in loose knit communities of 4 - 5 raccoons to better protection against predators.
+Adults live in loose knit communities of 4 - 5 raccoons for better protection against predators.

 Communication: Raccoons communicate with each other using over 200 different sounds and 12 - 15 different calls.

-Skills: Raccoons possess amazing dexterity, which allows them to open doors, jars, bottles and latches.
+Skills: Raccoons possess amazing dexterity that allows them to open doors, jars, bottles and latches.
 They are also great climbers, which allows them to better access food and shelter.

 Identify Raccoon Damage